mongodb/docs-bi-connector/source/includes/fact-mongodrdl-schema-name.rst

 Stored schemas are unnamed by default.
-Names can be used to reference schemas in some :binary:`~bin.mongodrdl` command instead of the ObjectId.
-Use the :commandoption:`name-schema <name-schema>` command to name a schema.
+You can refer to a named schema by using the ``--name`` option with the :commandoption:`download <download>` and :commandoption:`delete <delete>` commands.
+Use the :commandoption:`name-schema <name-schema>` command to name or rename a schema.